-1. Faculty salaries at Dickinson College should be based on number of years at rank.

-2. Benchmark Assistant, Associate, and Full faculty salaries to an external target group.
-We recommend the 90th percentile of AAUP Category IIb.

-3. Benchmark Instructor, Lecturer, and Visiting Assistant Professor salaries to the salaries of starting tenure-track Assistant Professors.
+- 1. Faculty salaries at Dickinson College should be based on number of years at rank. - 2.
+Benchmark Assistant, Associate, and Full faculty salaries to an external target group.
+We recommend the 90th percentile of AAUP Category IIb. - 3.
+Benchmark Instructor, Lecturer, and Visiting Assistant Professor salaries to the salaries of starting tenure-track Assistant Professors.
 Visiting Assistant Professors should be benchmarked at 75% of starting tenure-track salaries.
 Lecturer salaries should be benchmarked at 90% of starting tenure-track salaries; upon promotion to senior lecturer, the salary should be benchmarked to 90% of starting Associate Professor salaries.
-Newly hired instructors should be benchmarked to 80% of starting tenure-track salaries; when instructors have reached ten years of service, they should earn 90% of starting tenure-track salaries.

-4. Establish a system of term chairs, fellowships, prizes, and awards that reward outstanding faculty accomplishments in all aspects and at all stages of the career.

-5. Create a workload equivalency model that measures teaching load in a more nuanced way than current FTEs allow.
+Newly hired instructors should be benchmarked to 80% of starting tenure-track salaries; when instructors have reached ten years of service, they should earn 90% of starting tenure-track salaries. - 4.
+Establish a system of term chairs, fellowships, prizes, and awards that reward outstanding faculty accomplishments in all aspects and at all stages of the career. - 5.
+Create a workload equivalency model that measures teaching load in a more nuanced way than current FTEs allow.
 The model should include class size, contact hours, and possibly other elements.
-Formal advising should also be measured by this model.

-6. Overwork in teaching/advising identified by the workload equivalency model should be compensated over time with course releases.
-Fellowships awarded to faculty in recognition of outstanding mentoring and advising should also be compensated over time with course releases.
-Providing time relief to both quantifiable and invisible forms of faculty labor are twin practices, both critical to an equitable workload system.
+Formal advising should also be measured by this model. - 6.
+Provide time relief for both quantifiable and unquantifiable forms of faculty labor.
+Overwork in teaching/advising identified by the workload equivalency model should be compensated over time with course releases; fellowships awarded to faculty in recognition of outstanding mentoring and advising should afford course releases.
+The task force understands these forms of relief as twin practices critical to an equitable workload system